-You’ll need to provide evidence of your industry knowledge and understanding (through your qualifications and work experience) or ask a supporter to sign your application, confirming that you’re ready to join the IET as a member at this level.
+You’ll need to provide evidence of any science, engineering and technology qualifications you’ve completed (or are in the processing of completing) to show your industry knowledge and understanding, or ask a supporter to sign your application, confirming that you’re ready to join the IET as a member at this level.

 Member of the Institution of Engineering and Technology (MIET)